veraguido/gv/README.md

 configure your config.yml file inside the config folder.

 ### How it works
-GV is a MVC framework done with convention over configuration as a mind set.
+GV is an Hexagonal architecture framework done with convention over configuration as a mind set.
 This mean that you need to put the correct files with the correct names in the correct place.

-For instance, lets imagine that we want to manage a new entity, Users, this will consist of:
-- A controller that will manage the actions through /user/{action}
-- A Model that will have specific fields (username, password, status)
-- If needed, a view that will render each action

-The controller: Create a new User class that will extend from the GController class.
+The controller: Create a new User class that will extend from the GvController class.
-The Model: Create a new User model inside the Models directory that you will later use.
+The Model: Create a new User model inside the Models directory that you will later use, extend it from the GvModel class.
 The view: Per each action that you consider that needs a view, you will need to create a /Views/{controller_name}/{action_name}.twig.html

 For more information use the documentation.